Putin orders troops to eastern Ukraine after formally recognizing two Moscow-backed separatist regions

 Dozens of evacuees from the separatist regions were glued to their cellphone screens Monday, watching an extraordinary meeting of the Russian Security Council called by Putin to decide whether Russia would recognize the territories’ independence.

-The evacuees in Taganrog Hotel, set up to accept the influx of people evacuating from the self-proclaimed Donetsk People’s Republic, were convinced that Putin would accept the council’s recommendation and recognize the regions.
+The evacuees in Taganrog Hotel, set up to accept the influx of people evacuating to Russia’s Rostov region from the self-proclaimed Donetsk People’s Republic just across the border, were convinced that Putin would accept the council’s recommendation and recognize the regions.

 Hopes were high that this would put an end to a life in a gray zone.